leadond/onboarding-saas/PHASE_1_PWA_IMPLEMENTATION_SUMMARY.md

 ## 🎉 Conclusion

-Phase 1.3 PWA implementation successfully transforms OnboardKit into a cutting-edge Progressive Web App that rivals native applications while maintaining web accessibility.
-The comprehensive offline functionality, push notifications, and installable experience position OnboardKit as the most advanced platform in the client onboarding space.
+Phase 1.3 PWA implementation successfully transforms Onboard Hero into a cutting-edge Progressive Web App that rivals native applications while maintaining web accessibility.
+The comprehensive offline functionality, push notifications, and installable experience position Onboard Hero as the most advanced platform in the client onboarding space.

-**Key Achievement**: OnboardKit now offers the first and most comprehensive PWA experience in the client onboarding industry, providing users with native app performance and reliability while maintaining the accessibility and reach of web applications.
+**Key Achievement**: Onboard Hero now offers the first and most comprehensive PWA experience in the client onboarding industry, providing users with native app performance and reliability while maintaining the accessibility and reach of web applications.

 **Ready for Phase 2**: The PWA foundation enables advanced features like real-time collaboration, offline-first workflows, and cross-device synchronization that will be implemented in Phase 2 Enterprise Core Features.